hashgraph/hedera-transaction-tool/docs/issues/README.md

 One group can be assigned to multiple entities.
 One entity can have multiple groups assigned.
 This avoids duplicating group definitions and is implemented via the `entity_approver_group` join table.

 **Snapshot at creation time, not live link.**
-When a transaction is created, each matched `reviewer_group` is snapshotted into a `transaction_reviewer_list` row — threshold, name, description, and current membership are copied at that moment.
+When a transaction is created, each matched `reviewer_group` is snapshotted into a `transaction_reviewer_list` row — threshold, name, description, and current membership (including each member's designated `user_key_id`) are copied at that moment.
 Subsequent changes to the predefined group have no effect on the transaction.
 This preserves a complete, immutable audit record and prevents a group change from affecting in-flight transactions.

 **HCS topic over Hedera File for upgrade approval.**
 A Hedera File was the first candidate.
 Rejected because: (a) reading file contents requires a paid `FileContentsQuery` — the mirror node does not expose file contents for free, and (b) there is no free way to verify what was written to the file via mirror node.
 HCS topics are free to read from mirror node and the network-enforced `submitKey` provides trustless access control without any backend involvement.